Skip to main content Skip to main navigation Skip to search

 Project plans were developed for each action.

-DAFF has commissioned a project to develop a monitoring and evaluation framework for the action plan.
-This was linked to Activity 1.3 and was completed in December 2025.
+DAFF commissioned a project to develop a monitoring and evaluation framework for Australia’s Animal Sector AMR Action Plan 2023 to 2028.
+This is linked to activity 1.3 and is scheduled to be completed by December 2025.

-DAFF has also commissioned a project to identify surveillance priorities to inform the development of a risk-based AMR surveillance system.
-This project will identify priority drug-bug-host combinations where AMR surveillance resources should be focused and is linked to Activity 5.3.1 and Activity 5.3.2.
+DAFF commissioned a project to identify surveillance priorities to inform the development of a risk-based AMR surveillance system.
+This project will identify priority drug-bug-host combinations where AMR surveillance resources should be focused and links to activity 5.3.1 and activity 5.3.2.

 February 2025